stefonarch/lxqt-labwc-session/README.md

 ## Notes

-* In "Session Settings" uncheck the "Panel" module and check "Panel X11/Wayland" in order to use different settings for `lxqt-panel` on wayland.
+* In "Session Settings" **uncheck** the "Panel" module and check only "Panel X11/Wayland" in order to use different settings for `lxqt-panel` on wayland.
 Panels with a "Desktop switch" widget will crash - so do not add it.
+* LXQt lock settings do not work yet.
+For screenlock settings under wayland please check `~/.config/lxqt-wayland/labwc/autostart`.
 * Some X11-only applications (example: redshift) in autostart can lead to high CPU usage under wayland.
-* Options for labwc are handled in `~/.config/lxqt-wayland/labwc/`.
+* All options for labwc with LXQt are handled in `~/.config/lxqt-wayland/labwc/`.
 * Don't use bottom positions for notifications (multiple notifications will go out of screen).
 * Global shortcuts are handled exclusively in `~/.config/lxqt-wayland/labwc/rc.xml`.
+* Refer also to this file for some lxqt-settings (e.g. positions)
 * Some panel plugins do not work on wayland, see [lxqt-panel](https://github.com/stefonarch/LXQt-Wayland-files/blob/main/lxqt-panel.md) for more information.